Green card: Green card lottery

-Each year, up to 55,000 immigrant visas are made available through the Diversity Visa (DV) program, also known as the Green Card Lottery to people who were born in countries with low rates of immigration to the United States (fewer than 50,000 immigrants in the past five years).
+Each year, up to 55,000 immigrant visas are made available through the Diversity Visa (DV) program, also known as the Green Card Lottery, to people who were born in countries with low rates of immigration to the United States (fewer than 50,000 immigrants in the past five years).
 Applicants can only qualify by country of chargeability, not by citizenship.
 Anyone who is selected under this lottery will be given the opportunity to apply for permanent residence.
 They can also file for their spouse and any unmarried children under the age of 21.

 If permanent residence is granted, the winner (and their family, if applicable) receives an immigrant visa in their passport(s) that has to be "activated" within six months of issuance at any port of entry to the United States.
 If already in the U.S. adjustment of status may be pursued.
 The new immigrant receives a stamp on the visa as proof of lawful admittance to the United States, and the individual is now authorized to live and work permanently in the United States.
 Finally, the actual "green card" typically arrives by mail within a few months.

+In December 2025, the lottery was suspended.